C. K. Schoonmaker Stone House: Building

 A centrally located two-story wooden porch shelters the main entrance on the basement level behind vertical wainscot and diagonal latticework.
 Above it is a balustraded balcony whose gabled roof is supported by square pillars.
 At the rear a corresponding entrance on the upper floor is complemented by a full-length patio.
 Next to the wing on the west is a basement door sheltered by a cantilevered porch.
 On the rear elevation a shed-roofed dormer window surmounts the main entrance.

 The main entrance, with sidelights and transom, opens onto an interior with a central hall plan on both floors.
 Both the modern and historic kitchen, with the remains of a beehive oven, are on the first floor.
-Many rooms retain original finishes, such as the wall plaster, wideboard flooring and exposed ceiling beams, along with some original molding.
+Many rooms retain original finishes, such as the wall plaster, wide board flooring and exposed ceiling beams, along with some original molding.

 History

 The house was built in the early 19th century, a variant on the linear model of stone houses popular at the time.
 It was called a bank house since it was built into a rise in the earth, like a few others in the town.
 At some point in the late 20th century the shed-roofed dormer window over the main entrance was removed.
 There have been no other major changes to the house.